pokemonlabs/iris/roadmap.md

 You will still need to pass the schema to the agent, so it can pass it over to the proxy, that connects to nango.dev to send those messages.

+Tool for websocket communication
+Tool for screenshot
+If stuck take a screenshot and ask user for additional instruction

+How to initiate vnc and novnc from the worker